FAQ

 The competitor has to cross DSS between 25.11.2023 10:25 and 25.11.2023 11:25 (his rolling start time window is one hour)

-For results calculation, the actual precise start time will be identified automatically by the competitor's GPS at the point where he crosses the DSS "clear" radius.
+For results calculation, the actual precise start time will be identified automatically by the competitor's GPS at the point where he crosses the DSS "validation" radius.

 Event replays for sections with a "rolling start" are available only after the end of the event (to be fairer for everyone).
 Replays for sections with a "standing" start are available instantly, but with a 10-minute delay.
 Event organizers can access replays anytime.
 Competitors can access their own replays instantly.